 Topic Area Figures Pages

-1) Admissions (only for non-open-admissions schools) [No charts applicable]
+1) Admissions (only for non-open-admissions schools) [Not applicable]

 2) Student Enrollment 1, 2, 3 and 4 3 and 4

 3) Awards 5 4

 4) Charges and Net Price 6 and 7 4

 5) Student Financial Aid 8 and 9 5

-6) Military Benefits [No charts applicable]
+6) Military Benefits [Not applicable]

-7) Retention and Graduation Rates 10, 11, 12, 13, 14, 15, 16, 17 and 18 5, 6, 7 and 8
+7) Retention and Graduation Rates 10, 11, 12, 13, 14, 15 and 16 5, 6, 7 and 8

-8) Finance 19 and 20 9
+8) Finance 17 and 18 9

-9) Staff 21 and 22 9 and 10
+9) Staff 19 and 20 9 and 10

-10) Libraries 23 and 24 10
+10) Libraries 21 and 22 10

-These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.
+\These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.
+The use of Nonresident is for reporting purposes only and does not reflect a change in the collection of data for this category

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Fall Enrollment survey component.

 Figure 2.
-12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)
+Total unduplicated headcount, full- and part-time undergraduate headcount, 12-month FTE enrollment (2020-21), and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2021)

 Figure 3.
-Percent of students enrolled in distance education courses, by amount of distance education: Fall 2020
+Percent of students enrolled in distance education courses, by amount of distance education and student level: Fall 2021